 Provides a hook which is called within an object oriented call to SELECT with a non-nil value of RE-FRESH when the View Class instance OBJECT has been updated from the database.
 A method specialised on STANDARD-DB-OBJECT is provided which has no effects.
 Methods specialised on particular View Classes can be used to specify any operations that need to be made on View Classes instances which have been updated in calls to SELECT.

-UPDATE-INSTANCE-FROM-RECORDS --UPDATE-INSTANCE-FROM-RECORDS
+UPDATE-INSTANCE-FROM-RECORDS -- Update slot values from database.

-(UPDATE-INSTANCE-FROM-RECORDS OBJECT &KEY DATABASE) [generic] =>
+UPDATE-INSTANCE-FROM-RECORDS